hobywan/trinity/README.md

 **trinity** is completely standalone.
 It can be built on Linux or macOS using [CMake](https://cmake.org).
 It only requires a [C++14](https://isocpp.org/wiki/faq/cpp14-language) compiler endowed with [OpenMP](https://www.openmp.org).
-It can build [medit](https://www.ljll.math.upmc.fr/frey/publications/RT-0253.pdf) to render meshes but it is optional.
+It can build [medit](https://www.ljll.math.upmc.fr/frey/publications/RT-0253.pdf) to render meshes but it is optional though.

 ``` console
 host:~$ git clone git@github.com:hobywan/trinity.git .      # or just download it